Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 ### Grafana and Prometheus monitoring: <br>

+__PREREQUISITE:__<br>
+* Make sure that you are allowing traffic on port 9796 for each of your nodes because Prometheus will scrape metrics from here.<br>

 To monitor our Kubernetes cluster we can configure Rancher to deploy Prometheus, by following the steps from the official documentation:<br>

 > 1. From the **Global** view, navigate to the cluster that you want to configure cluster monitoring.<br>